 Disasters can be as hard to prepare for as they are to predict.
 And after the event, there's the clean-up.
-For example, with severe flooding and high winds, hurricanes are consistently one of the most costly natural disasters impacting the United States each year; the average cost of a single domestic hurricane is around \$21.6 billion.1
+For example, with severe flooding and high winds, hurricanes are consistently one of the most costly natural disasters impacting the United States each year.
+In 2024, the total cost for climate disasters was approximately \$182.7 billion.